Skip to main content

 // Get the bytecode from the compiled contract

-const bytecode: string = compiledCode.contracts[fileName][contractName].evm.bytecode.object;
+const bytecode = compiledCode.contracts[fileName][contractName].evm.bytecode.object;

 // Write the bytecode to a new file

-const bytecodePath: string = path.join(__dirname, 'MyContractBytecode.bin');
+const bytecodePath = path.join(__dirname, 'MyContractBytecode.bin');

 fs.writeFileSync(bytecodePath, bytecode);